Mickelson Trail Bike Tour

 +1365 ft / -1079 ft

-Ride from Hill City, the first settlement established in conjunction with the discovery of Black Hills gold in French Creek to tiny Rochford (pop.
-26).
-It’s home to the Montezuma Mine, the Moonshine Gulch Saloon and the ‘Small of America.’
-After lunch, bike or van onward to Deadwood, onetime home of Wild Bill Hickok and Calamity Jane.
-Plan for time to explore!
+Ride from Hill City, the first settlement established in conjunction with the discovery of Black Hills gold in French Creek, to tiny Rochford (pop.
+26), home to the Montezuma Mine, the Moonshine Gulch Saloon and the ‘Small of America.’
+After lunch, you have a difficult choice!
+You can keep riding and finish the entire trail end-to-end, or take the van onward to Deadwood for more time to explore the onetime home of Wild Bill Hickok and Calamity Jane.
 Stay at the Holiday Inn Express Gold Dust in Deadwood tonight.

 Day 06